JenniferShelton/JenniferShelton.github.io/_episodes/80-single-cell-rna.md

 >
 > And then based on the code we already ran, we have:
 >
-> - [percent.mt] (#percent.mt) - Mitochondrial rate, aka % of reads in a cell that go to mitochondrial genes
+> - [percent.mt](#percent.mt) - Mitochondrial rate, aka % of reads in a cell that go to mitochondrial genes
 >
 > We can extract these metrics from the object by using the `$` operator.
 >